Better Days (Pete Murray song)

 "Better Days" is a song by Australian singer-songwriter Pete Murray.
 It was released on 5 September 2005 as the lead single from his third studio album, See the Sun (2005).
 "Better Days" peaked at number 13 on the Australian ARIA Singles Chart and was certified gold.
 At the APRA Music Awards of 2006, the song was nominated for Song of the Year.

+Reception

+In 2019, Forte Magazine ranked "Better Days" as Murray's 3rd best song, saying, "Although this track may not have the horns we love, it does have some harmonious strings and a beautiful story".

+In July 2022, Stephen Green from The Music ranked "Better Days" as Murray's 2nd best song.